-Postsecondary institutions participating in dual credit programming shall submit an annual report to CPE by July 1, 2023, and every year thereafter, including the following:
+Postsecondary institutions participating in dual credit programming shall submit an annual report to CPE by July 1 that includes the following:

 - 1. Description of professional development provided to dual credit teachers and other high school partners, including proposed changes for the upcoming year. - 2.
 Description of the outreach and communication activities and proposed changes for the upcoming year. - 3.
 Assurance that dual credit partnership agreements meet all criteria set forth in this Dual Credit Policy.